Pet Lab [extended] #

 ๐ค Pet’s get tired, just like humans!

-is tired.
-If it’s tired, it should take a nap()
+๐ป Add the ability to track if the Pet is tired.
+If it’s tired, it should take a nap().

-- What property will you add?
+- What attribute will you add?

 - What method will you add?

-to ensure its working properly
+๐ป Edit test_pet.py to ensure its working properly

 [3] Pet Simulator #

-will have a nice Terminal interface where you can interact with it through a menu system, just like a lo-fi text-based video game.
+๐พ Now that you have experienced the backend of the Pet, let’s make it into a game!
+Your Pet will have a nice Terminal interface where you can interact with it through a menu system, just like a lo-fi text-based video game.

 โ๏ธ Draw a flow chart of how the game will work.
-The user should be able to access all of the features of the Pet()
+The user should be able to access all of the features of the Pet() through a user friendly interface.

-!
+๐ป Implement your flow chart in game_interface.py so you can interact with your Pet!
 The finished version should look something like this:

 python game_interface.py